 2. Cover Plate Mounting: We ship 1/4 inch screws for mounting our cover plates.
-The longer optic mounting screws will “bottom-out” before making contact with the cover plate.
+The longer optic mounting screws will “bottom-out” before making contact with the cover plate and will not work.

 The following applies to both stripped slides and complete top end kits.